BRSG Founder's Prize

 The prize is awarded annually on the basis of a presentation, either oral or poster at the nominated meeting.
 A winning presentation must show development in application or method of magnetic resonance.
 Further information can be found in the prize guidelines.

-The prize will be awarded to a young scientist, i.e., a current student, or within five years of the date of the PhD exam (allowing for career breaks), of any nationality, attending the nominated meeting.
+The prize will be awarded to a scientist in the first part of their career, that is, a current student, or person within five years of the date of the PhD exam (allowing for career breaks), of any nationality, attending the nominated meeting.
 The recipient need not be a member of the IOP BRSG: The Magnetic Resonance Group.

 The next award meeting will be in 2012.